|

 was

-the major incentive for singles to sign up for more classes.
+the major incentive for singles to continue.

 For some students, taking classes and going out dancing with